Idea 2: Solving Problems by Answering Questions#

 Note

-Answering Exploratory Questions, by contrast, will often be far more involved.
-Answering an important Exploratory Question may require you to actively seek out new datasets, merge data from different sources together, and maybe even do novel data collection.
+Answering Exploratory Questions, by contrast, is about achieving a substantive goal — learning about patterns in the world — not the tools used to do it, or what it comes before.
+Answering an important Exploratory Question may require you to actively seek out new data, merge data from different sources together, and potentially do novel data collection.
+It may also entail model fitting or use of unsupervised machine learning algorithms to uncover latent patterns.

 Passive Prediction Questions#

 Answering Exploratory Questions helps you to prioritize your efforts and improve your understanding of your stakeholder’s problem.
-Often you will even bring the answers you generate to Exploratory Questions back to your stakeholder and use them to refine your problem statement in an iterative loop.
+Often you will bring the answers you generate to Exploratory Questions back to your stakeholder and use them to refine your problem statement in an iterative loop.
+“Yes, your broader problem is your profit margins are too thin, but after looking at your cost structure, it seems that the biggest driver of costs is the labor that goes into product packaging.
+So let’s focus on minimizing that.”
 But what then?
-As all data science tools are fundamentally tools for answering questions, we return to asking “What question, if answered, would help solve my problem?”
+Simple!
+We return to asking “What question, if answered, would help solve my problem?”

 This ability to make predictions about future outcomes is obviously of tremendous use to stakeholders as it allows them to tailor their approach at the individual level.
 A hospital that can predict which patients are most likely to experience complications after surgery can allocate their follow-up care resources accordingly.
 A business that knows which customers are more likely to be big spenders can be sure that those customers are given priority by customer care specialists.